6638maggie-gitau/hospital-booking-system/README.md

 # 🏥 Hospital Booking System

-A modern React-based hospital appointment booking application that allows patients to browse doctors, schedule appointments, and manage their bookings through a simple and user-friendly interface.
+A modern React-based hospital appointment booking application that allows patients to browse doctors, schedule appointments, and manage their bookings through a simple and user interface.

 ## 🚀 Features